webysther/jellyfin-sdk-python/README.md

 ### Jellyfin Server API Version

-This is important because when a new API version come to live breaking changes can broke the entire project, to avoid this problem is possible to set a API Target, like in Android:
+This is important because when a new API version is released, breaking changes can affect the entire project.
+To avoid this, you can set an API target version, similar to how it's done in Android development:

 ```python
 from jellyfin.api import Version